Killing of Jonathan Zito: Killing

-At between 3 and 4pm on 17 December 1992, in Finsbury Park Underground station in North London, England, Clunis used a knife to stab 27-year-old stranger Jonathan Zito three times in the face.
+At between 3:00 and 4:00 p.m. on 17 December 1992, in Finsbury Park Underground station in North London, England, Clunis used a knife to stab 27-year-old Jonathan Zito, who was a stranger to Clunis, three times in the face.
 Zito was taken to Whittington Hospital, where he died two hours later.
 The fatal wound pierced his right upper eyelid and brain.